-Due to the Coronavirus, our conference "Democracy and Information Warfare - An International Law Perspective" will be postponed.
-The new date will be May 20 and 21, 2021.
+Due to the Coronavirus, our conference "Democracy and Information Warfare - An International Law Perspective" will be postponed to May 2022.

 Please take note of our open Call for Papers.